January 15, 2026

 Blog Thumbnail

-Most Aussies assume they've got a good home loan deal — until they find out they're leaving tens of thousands of dollars on the table.
-A small difference of just 0.15% p.a. in rates and $100 extra in annual costs on a million-dollar home loan for 30 years translates into more than $37,500 in additional cost.
+Most Australians assume their home loan is “pretty good” — but the truth is many households are unknowingly paying tens of thousands more than they need to.
+A difference of just 0.15% p.a. in rates and $100 extra in annual costs on a million-dollar home loan for 30 years translates into more than $37,500 in additional cost.
 Truly, this is one area where "good enough" is not good enough.
+In fact, this should be the first place to look for savings in your household budget.

 What Does a 'Great Home Loan Deal' Actually Mean?

-The "best deal" isn't just about the interest rate you see in advertisements.
-It's about the lowest total cost that meets your specific needs.
+The best deal is about finding the lowest total cost loan that meets your specific needs.
 That means factoring in:

 • Essential features that match your financial situation